VP of Fiscal Affairs (VPFA)

 Screening will begin immediately and continue until an appointment is made.
-Applications (including a cover letter, a resume, and the names, phone numbers and email addresses of five references) should be directed electronically to: Ms. April Sybert, email@example.com.
+Applications materials (including an employment application, cover letter, resume, and the names, phone numbers and email addresses of five references) should be directed electronically to: Ms. April Sybert, firstname.lastname@example.org.
 All application materials will be received in full confidence.

 Employment decisions are based on merit and university needs, and not on race, color, national origin, ancestry, sex, age, disability, marital status, sexual orientation, gender identity or any other status protected by law.
 As a religious institution, Bluffton University expressly reserves its rights to appoint faculty and staff who share a commitment to the Christian faith which is consistent with the Mennonite/Anabaptist beliefs of the university’s founding and supporting church.
 EOE.